joxborrow/loan_default/README.md

 ```

 - README.md: This document
-- credit_card_tech_report.ipynb: Ipython notebook containing the technical analysis and modeling.
+- loan_default_tech_report.ipynb: Ipython notebook containing the technical analysis and modeling.
-  Represents the technical report
+  Represents the technical report.
-- Credit Default Final Report.md: The final business report of results for the the credit default
+- Loan Default Final Report.md: The final business report of results for the loan default
   prediction modeling.
-- environment.yml: conda environment file to build the environment for this project
+- environment.yml: conda environment file to build the environment for this project.
-- /data: directory of all related data
+- /data: directory of all related data.
 - /models: directory of serialized pickel files containing classifiers, pipelines, etc.
-- /assets: directory of all related assets for report generation
+- /assets: directory of all related assets for report generation.

 ## Setting up the environment